-Fire alarms will sound for a fire, a large or very toxic chemical spill, or a bomb threat.
+Fire alarms will in sound the case of an emergency where evacuation of the building is needed such as a fire, a large/toxic chemical spill, gas release, bomb threat, etc..
 You are to leave the building immediately and use the nearest exit.

 Make sure you: